You can also choose to use TommieBot, an AI search assistant developed by St. Thomas School of Engineering students and faculty.

 Making an Impact

-In the 2023-2024 academic year, St. Peter Claver School served as the partner site.
-Ten Schulze Teaching Fellows were selected as Literacy Kids tutors and two as mathematics tutors.
+In the 2024-2025 academic year, St. Peter Claver School and Saint Helena School serve as the partner sites.
+Ten Schulze Teaching Fellows were selected as Literacy Kids tutors.
 Prior to working with students, Literacy Kids tutors learned about the developmental progression of literacy in students in kindergarten through third grade.
-The fellows also learned about literacy assessments to better tailor their sessions to their students' needs.
+The fellows also learned about literacy assessments to better tailor their sessions to their students’ needs.

-Tutoring sessions for both literacy and math were conducted on site twice a week throughout the school year and included attention to phonological awareness, phonics, decoding, fluency, and comprehension.
-To measure the efficacy of the program, tutors conducted pre- and post-assessments to evaluate students' literacy and math skills improvement.
+Tutoring sessions for literacy are conducted on site twice a week throughout the school year and include attention to phonological awareness, phonics, decoding, fluency, and comprehension.
+To measure the efficacy of the program, tutors conduct pre- and post-assessments to evaluate students’ literacy skills improvement.

-The Fellows themselves benefited from this program, developing confidence and experience and gaining skills in instruction, lesson planning, and behavior management.
+The Fellows themselves benefit from this program, developing confidence and experience and gaining skills in instruction, lesson planning, and behavior management.

 Student Success in Literacy

-St. Peter Claver students made incredible progress through the Literacy Kids tutoring program:
+St. Peter Claver and Saint Helena students made incredible progress through the Literacy Kids tutoring program:

 100%

-100% of students made progress with sight words and in their fluency.
+100% of students made progress with phonological awareness and phonics skills.

 Headshot of Ellie Tragiai